 - Gregory Milneck, Flushing, NY

-These Meteorite Rings are hand made here in the USA - with the absolutely finest quality we have seen.
+These Meteorite Rings are hand made here in the USA - with the absolute finest quality we have seen.
 They are made with exclusive Gibeon Meteorite which has the most dramatic natural patterns.
-Imagine wearing a 4 billion year old star on your finger.
+Imagine wearing a 4 billion-year-old star on your finger.
 Not many people have even seen a meteorite in person.
-Now you can wear one!!!
+Now you can wear one.

 Don't see the meteorite ring you are looking for?

 Let us help you design it!
 We can make your idea come to life.

 Give us a call or send us an email.